|Summary||How to install Ubuntu Desktop on your laptop or PC.|

 If you are installing Ubuntu on a PC or laptop you have used previously, it is always recommended to back up your data prior to installation.

 You can download an Ubuntu image here.
 Make sure to save it to a memorable location on your PC!
-For this tutorial, we will use the Ubuntu 20.04 LTS release.
+For this tutorial, we will use the Ubuntu 23.04 release which uses the new Ubuntu Desktop installer that will be included in all future Ubuntu releases.

 To install Ubuntu Desktop, you need to write your downloaded ISO to a USB stick to create the installation media.
 This is not the same as copying the ISO, and requires some bespoke software.